-The most easily accessible neighbourhood activity centre is in Huntingdale, which is located approximately 2.3 kilometres north-east of the Site.
-This centre includes a range of retail and commercial uses and a variety of food and drink premises.
-A smaller shopping centre, which is anchored by a Woolworths Supermarket, is located along Warrigal Road, approximately 700 metres south of the Site.
+The closest neighbourhood centre is Oakleigh South Neighbourhood Centre, located 550m southwest of the site, which is anchored by a Woolworths Supermarket and contains retail services and food and drink premises.
+A larger neighbourhood centre in Huntingdale is located approximately 2.3 kilometres north-east of the Site.
+This centre includes a wider range of retail and commercial uses and a variety of food and drink premises.